 We value community input and guidance, therefore, we invite community to be part of our processes and organization.
 Our committees consist of community members who are interested in supporting our organization's mission and vision and who want to take action to help shape the process and bring about change.

 (Actual photos coming soon...pending approval of committee members.)

 The image above is from our 2022 Community Engagement Summit.
 Graphic Recording Illustration by community member Nelle Rhicard of ReFrame Ideas

 In the spring of 2019 local attorney, housing advocate and former city councilor Greg Gilbert joined forces with green building expert and climate justice advocate Rachel Wagner to address the community's compounding problems of a persistent housing shortage, systemic wealth inequities, and the need for much more action regarding the climate crisis.
 Recognizing that these problems were not mutually exclusive, they began to discuss mutually inclusive solutions.
 They found common ground in the tenets outlined in the proposed Green New Deal, and utilized this concept to devise an integrated, community-wide, equitable approach to housing development, economic opportunity and climate mitigation.

-Rachel Wagner is a designer, consultant, educator, and business owner who has worked in the area of green design for over 20 years.
-An acknowledged “building energy geek,” she is recognized regionally and nationally for her expertise.
-She now applies her skills to the intersections of design, education, climate change mitigation, and economic and racial justice.
-She has served on local boards and commissions focused on environmental stewardship and sustainability, climate action and energy efficient building.
-She currently serves on the Advisory Council for the Western Technical College Career Pathway Program of Building Science and Energy Management and is a co-director of the Outside the Box youth education program.
+Rachel Wagner is a designer, educator, and social entrepreneur who has worked in the area of green building for over 20 years.
+An acknowledged “building energy geek,” she is recognized for her expertise in sustainable housing.
+She now applies her skills to the intersections of design, education, climate change mitigation, and social justice.